monistdavid/KNOWLEDGE/Weekly Reading/11.13/main_paper You Only Look Once Unified, Real-Time Object Detection.md

                     the count of actual majority class instances. can pretraing on model could help reducing the imbalanced data problem when training a new model

 Summary
 ===============

 Creativity
 ==============

+    1. what if the feature space is not a rectangle?